pinecoders/pinecoders.github.io/techniques/dsp/README.md

 lpfilter = sum/sumh
 ```

-Here the sum of `h` is not equal to 1, however because we divide the convolution output by the sum of the coefficients (*`sumh` in the script*) we can get the filter with an unit passband.
+Here the sum of `h` is not equal to 1, but because we divide the convolution's output by the sum of the coefficients (`sumh` in the script), we can achieve a filter with a unit passband.

 It is not possible to design FIR filters precisely with Pine Script, as the necessary tools are not available, however since the characteristics of a filter are described by its coefficients, we can roughly get an idea on how a FIR filter might process an input signal.
 Below is a short guide on the relationship between filter characteristics and filter coefficients.

-* A filter will be smooth if its impulse response is relatively symmetrical, with mostly positive values, and not to width nor to sharp.
-Width impulses responses will return an output similar to a simple moving average while sharp impulse responses will return an approximation of an impulse and the filter could just return a shifted version of the input signal.
+* A filter will be smooth if its impulse response is relatively symmetrical, with mostly positive values, and not too wide nor to sharp.
+Wide impulse responses will return an output similar to a simple moving average, while sharp impulse responses will return an approximation of an impulse and the filter could just return a shifted version of the input signal.

-* The lag of a filter depends on the coefficients attributed to the current and past inputs of the signal, a filter attributing the highest coefficients to more recent input values will have a lower lag than a filter attributing the highest coefficients to oldest input values.
+* The lag of a filter depends on the coefficients attributed to the current and past inputs of the signal.
+A filter attributing the highest coefficients to more recent input values will have a lower lag than a filter attributing the highest coefficients to oldest input values.

 * Lag is drastically reduced when the coefficients of the filter include negative values, this is because negative coefficients would amplify frequencies in the filter passband.
 Input values receiving negative coefficients should be the oldest ones, and the sum of the positive coefficients should be greater than the absolute sum of negative coefficients.

-* If a function `f(x)` is equal to 0 when `x = 1`, then using its 1st difference as filter kernel would leave an unit passband, there would be no need to normalize the convolution.
+* If a function `f(x)` is equal to 0 when `x = 1`, then using its 1st difference as the filter's kernel would leave a unit passband and there would be no need to normalize the convolution.

-We can easily create all the other types of filters by using low-pass filters, they are therefore extremely useful.
+We can easily create all the other types of filters by using low-pass filters.
+They are therefore extremely useful.

 <br/>